Thinkwise/docs/docs/kb/exchange.md

 ###  Assemblies (SQL Server)

-Two assemblies must be installed on the database using an asymmetric key and a login on the database server.
+Two assemblies have to be installed on the database using an asymmetric key and a login on the database server.
 The required files are:

 ![1539086818018](../assets/1539086818018.png)

-These must be created on the Master database.
+These have to be created on the Master database.
 No existing login may be used.
-The *dll* and *pfx* files must first be placed on the server in a folder that SQL Server can access.
-This folder must also have full access rights for everyone.
+The *dll* and *pfx* files first have to be placed on the server in a folder that SQL Server can access.
+This folder has to have full access rights for everyone, as well.

 ```sql
 USE master